LouisPetrik/styled-components-clone/README.md

 Only 1.73 kb in size!
 (Not compressed but minified) The magic happens in src/styled.js

+## Features
+* Same syntax as styled-components
+* Styled components can have child elements
+* Pretty damn small
+* It can run Crysis

+## To-dos
+1. Clean up the code more
+2. Make it understand JavaScript expressions
+3. Learn how to create pretty READMEs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts